 (Dislocation, Fractures: Stress Fracture, Green Stick, Communated, Transverse Oblique & Impacted)

-Introduction: What is Psychology?, Understanding Mind and Behavior, Popular Notions about the Discipline of Psychology, Evolution of Psychology, Development of Psychology in India, Branches of Psychology, Themes of Research and Applications, Psychology and Other Disciplines, Psychologists at Work, Psychology in Everyday Life;
+Introduction: What is Psychology?, Understanding Mind and Behavior, Popular Notions about the Discipline of Psychology, Evolution of Psychology, Development of Psychology in India, Branches of Psychology, Themes of Research and Applications, Psychology and Other Disciplines, Psychologists at Work, Psychology in Everyday Life.

-Methods of Psychology: Goals of Psychological Enquiry, Steps in Conducting Scientific Research, Alternative Paradigms of Research, Nature of Psychological Data, Some Important Methods in Psychology and Ethical Issues; Biological bases of behavior, Structure and Functions of Nervous System,
+Methods of Psychology: Goals of Psychological Enquiry, Steps in Conducting Scientific Research, Alternative Paradigms of Research, Nature of Psychological Data, Some Important Methods in Psychology and Ethical Issues; Biological bases of behavior, Structure and Functions of Nervous System.

-Heredity: Genes and Behavior, Socio-Cultural Shaping of Behavior, Concept of Culture; Life span development, Sensations, Perception, Learning and applications of Learning Principles; Memory, Forgetting, Thinking, Problem solving, Thought and Language, Communication, Motivation, Maslow’s Hierarchy of Needs, Emotions; Facets of development; Intelligence; Personality; Psychological Disorders; Therapeutic approaches; Introduction to creativity; Nature, Types and Sources of Stress; Attitude; Psychology and life; Human Influence on the Environment; Counseling; Social influence and group process; Various Schools of psychology; Social cognition; Self and Personality.
+Heredity: Genes and Behavior, Socio-Cultural Shaping of Behavior, Concept of Culture; Life span development, Sensations, Perception, Learning and applications of Learning Principles; Memory, Forgetting, Thinking, Problem solving, Thought and Language, Communication, Motivation, Maslow’s Hierarchy of Needs, Emotions; Facets of development; Intelligence; Personality; Psychological Disorders; Therapeutic approaches; Introduction to creativity; Nature, Types and Sources of Stress; Attitude; Psychology and life; Human Influence on the Environment; Counselling; Social influence and group process; Various Schools of psychology; Social cognition; Self and Personality.

 Basics concepts of society and Sociology, Understanding Social institutions, Culture and Socialisation process, Indian society: Demographic and structural realities, Patterns of social inequality and exclusion, Social change and continuity.